-In September 2015, the ABLE National Resource Center (ANRC) began developing the ABLE Financial Roundtable to facilitate communication between the Center members, including ABLE account beneficiaries/owners and financial institutions who will eventually offer ABLE investment products, services and tools.
+In September 2015, the ABLE National Resource Center (ABLE NRC) began developing the ABLE Financial Roundtable to facilitate communication between the Center members, including ABLE account beneficiaries/owners and financial institutions who will eventually offer ABLE investment products, services and tools.

-As a member of the ANRC Roundtable, financial institutions will benefit from an exclusive suite of services to accelerate growth of the new ABLE savings account industry.
+As a member of the ABLE NRC Roundtable, financial institutions will benefit from an exclusive suite of services to accelerate growth of the new ABLE savings account industry.

 Roundtable Members will have access and benefit from the following:

-- Monthly briefings from ANRC staff, ABLE Congressional champions, subject matter experts, and/or federal agency representatives on the regulatory environment, consumer market research findings, and education and outreach opportunities to the target audience.
+- Monthly briefings from ABLE NRC staff, ABLE Congressional champions, subject-matter experts and/or federal agency representatives on the regulatory environment, consumer market research findings, and education and outreach opportunities to the target audience;

-- Semi-annual in-person meetings with ANRC members and other stakeholders that provide a trend analysis on the development of ABLE programs, consumer demand and interests.
+- Semi-annual in-person meetings with ABLE NRC members and other stakeholders who provide a trend analysis on the development of ABLE programs, consumer demand and interests;

-- Customized training and technical assistance to lead staff on product development, marketing and customer relations.
+- Customized training and technical assistance to lead staff on product development, marketing and customer relations; and

 - Participation in research studies that involve quantitative and qualitative analysis of the emerging 529A program.

-To be eligible, an agency, corporation, and/or financial institution must offer, or intends to offer, investment choices to future or current beneficiaries and contributors to ABLE accounts that include, but is not limited to: products for short and/or longer-term growth with associated conservative, moderate, and aggressive risk levels.
+- To be eligible, an agency, corporation and/or financial institution must offer, or intends to offer, investment choices to future or current beneficiaries and contributors to ABLE accounts that include, but are not limited to, products for short- and/or longer-term growth with associated conservative, moderate and aggressive risk levels.

 With the support of the country’s largest and most influential national disability organizations, the ABLE National Resource Center’s collective reach is across the full spectrum of disabilities and through affiliates and networks in all 50 states.